 - Who could potentially be an early adopter?

 After Launch: Choosing individuals to interview after launch is a less ambiguous task.
 You likely have data on early adopters and can identify churners.
 This makes everything much easier.
 I recommend targeting both of these segments to better understand what attracted people originally to your solution and why they eventually stop paying.
-Another group to consider are customer you haven’t been able to reach, but would like to.
+Another group to consider are customers you haven’t been able to reach, but would like to.

 Question to ask yourself: